 Designated Rocketship personnel will possess valid, up-to-date certifications in first aid and CPR.
-First aid will be administered whenever possible by trained staff members, make every effort to resuscitate him/her.
-Staff members are prohibited from accepting or following any parental or medical "do not resuscitate" orders.
-School staff should not be placed in the position of determining whether such orders should be followed, and such advance directives shall not be communicated to staff.
+First aid will be administered whenever possible by trained staff members,

 Rocketship personnel who provide life-sustaining emergency medication must receive documented training and maintain current certification in CPR from a recognized source (i.e. American Red Cross or American Heart Association).